-On-line water quality monitoring requirements shall depend on the nature of the source and the nature of the treatment process, and be consistent with the standards that UUW adopt for its own activities.
+On-line water quality monitoring requirements shall depend on the nature of the source and the nature of the treatment process, and be consistent with the standards that UUW adopt for its own activities and the requirements of Regulation 26 in the Water Supply (Water Quality) Regulations 2016 (amended 2018).
 The licensee is expected to provide adequate monitoring facilities for each stage of its treatment process (where applicable) to ensure that compliance with the standards set out in the access agreement are maintained.

-The following water quality monitors shall always be provided for final water quality monitoring:
+The following water quality monitors shall always be provided for point of disinfection and final water quality monitoring: